PEM Architecture v7

-The term Postgres refers to either PostgreSQL or EDB Postgres Advanced Server or EDB Postgres Extended.
+Note: The term Postgres refers to either PostgreSQL or EDB Postgres Advanced Server.

 - Hosts - One or more servers (physical or virtual) and their operating systems.

-- Servers - One or more instances of PostgreSQL or EDB Postgres Advanced Server or EDB Postgres Extended (formerly known as 2ndQPostgres) running on a host.
+- Servers - One or more instances of PostgreSQL or EDB Postgres Advanced Server running on a host.